sps-2020-team-16/visual-chat/avatar_server/README.md

 http://localhost:5000/CubismSdkForWeb-4-r.1/Samples/TypeScript/avatar/
 ```

-# (C) regarding the usage of AVATAR class, please check the simplest example in 'example-iframe' folder
+# (C) Regarding the usage of AVATAR class:

+Please check the simplest example in 'example-iframe' folder

-# 1. import the helper functions to manipulate 2D avatar models
+### 1. import the helper functions to manipulate 2D avatar models

 ```
 <script src="../CubismSdkForWeb-4-r.1/Samples/TypeScript/iframe/avatar.js"></script>
 ```

-# 2. render the model
+### 2. render the model

 Create a new instance of AVATAR class.
 Then render it in one div.